8an3/infoSec/README.md

 # Just another infoSec collection

 Each section will have resources and tools to assist in your journey.
 If you have an awesome tool or some reading material, soft copy or hard, email me and I can put it on the list.
 Each of the tools are forked from their authors, so the credit is all theirs.

-The reading materials will be on the readme in each folder.

 # Table of contents